RCJacH/RCJacH.github.io/content/post/design/color-cubehelix.md

 I'm going to keep this brief, since the specifications and the paper can be found on the author's website on [CUBEHELIX](www.mrao.cam.ac.uk/~dag/CUBEHELIX/).

-Cubehelix pretty much generates a set of colors (of user defined length) with increasing perceived intensity, while deviating away from grayscale, traversing through the color spaces in a spiral fashion.
+Cubehelix **generates a set of colors (of user defined length) with increasing perceived intensity, while deviating away from grayscale, traversing through the color spaces in a spiral fashion**.

 Well, they say that an image is worth a thousand ~~bucks~~ words.
 The result looks something like this: